Great Beginners Course

 Whether you choose to invest in this course or not, I recommend visiting their site at Authorityhacker.com and/or subscribing to their podcast (it’s where all the cool kids hang out).

-After transitioning from doing search engine optimization (SEO) for local clients, Mark and Gael decided to become master affiliate marketers.
+After transitioning from searching engine optimization (SEO) for local clients, Mark and Gael became master affiliate marketers.
 (Dealing with clients can be exhausting).

 Mark and Gael started getting into affiliate marketing when Private Blog Networks (PBNs) were still all the rage.
 SEOs were using them to rank client and affiliate sites alike.

 Note: PBNs are a type of link that packs a lot of “link juice” power and helps SEOs rank their pages quickly.
 This type of link acquisition is often referred to as “grey hat link strategies,” and this topic will come up again when we talk about Matt Diggity’s course.

 The issue with PBNs is that Google has some ways of detecting this type of link scheme, and if they catch on, your site can be penalized.

 More Details About Their Course:

 This is why Authority Hacker’s TASS course doesn’t include grey hat link campaign strategies.
 Instead, they stick to white hat link acquisition (which involves email outreach to other bloggers and acquiring links back to your site).

 TASS’s goal is to help its students build an authority website that earns them $1,000-$5,000 every month.

 The Authority Site System Course Highlights

 - A Step by Step Course: the course structure, in a nutshell, teaches you about domain names, how to pick your affiliate niche (keyword research-intensive), choose the right keywords for content, site planning, setting up your website, and how to get backlinks.

 - Writing/Outsourcing Templates: whether you’re going to write content yourself or hire writers to do it for you, TASS provides easy to follow outsourcing templates for different types of blog posts.